 It is here, forty years ago today, Dona and I first exchanged our wedding vows.
 In the decades since, the sinkhole has been forgotten, even by the locals.
 Something in me is glad for this, as if I could live long enough to be the only person to remember this place at all.
 Today I can’t find a way down to the cathedral bottom where we once stood together, hopeful, unsure of what the future would bring.
 The way I used to know is obscured with tangles and uncertainties, and no one would find me if I slipped.

 Standing on the edge of a beautiful secret, I open my notebook and trace the outline of a heart.
 I place the word always into its center, and fold the page into a paper airplane.
-I set fire to the paper and launch it into the abyss, imagining an unwavering trajectory to the very center of the sinkhole, and a feathery float of ashes to the bottom.
+I set fire to the paper and launch it into the abyss, imagining an unwavering flaming trajectory to the very center of the sinkhole, and a feathery float of ashes to the bottom.
 Instead, my plane dives almost immediately and disappears from sight beneath the first ledge.
-I wait a moment for a wisp of smoke and take a good look around, not knowing if this will be my last time.
+I wait a moment for a wisp of smoke and take a good look around, not knowing if this will be the last time.
 All we can do is try.

-The years have brought so much good to us, the hurts and hard times more and more faded.
+The years have brought so much good to us, the hurts and hard times seem more and more faded.
 I feel blessed and thankful.
 I could not have wished for a better partner in life and mother for our kids.
 They have grown up with lives of their own to make us feel proud and loved.
 Our marriage, fraught with its own tangles and uncertainties, has not come through completely intact.
 But our love for each other endures, the source of it remains, not always spoken or visited every day, in a place deeper than any disturbance.
 A sacred place no one else knows.
 Today I found out I can still get here.

 My old reliable truck, 276,000 miles, plucked from its parking spot of eight years—not for its monetary value, but for its dual catalytic converters and some short term scrap metal hauling.
 Gone forever I’m thinking.
 A week later I get a call at 3AM.
 Albuquerque police found my truck in the middle of a residential street, doors wide open.
 “Can I go get it?”
 I ask.
 The cop on the phone tells me the truck’s not driveable, they’re having it towed.

 Next day Dona drives me out to a salvage yard on south Broadway to check it out.
 The tires are shredded, rims chewed up and cracked.
 Both exhaust pipes cut open where the converters would be.
 I try the mangled ignition and the truck starts right up, louder than an old Harley.
 We sort through what’s left in the cab.
-The thieves forgot a few things: a rechargeable dremel for cutting tail pipes, a used meth pipe, a DC phone charger, some spent shell casings, and an intact 9mm cartridge which I keep for a souvenir.
+The thieves forgot a few things: a rechargeable dremel for cutting tail pipes, a used meth pipe, a DC phone charger, some spent shell casings and an intact 9mm cartridge which I keep for a souvenir.

 The truck had been good to me, but I had been coming to the truth that I no longer needed it.
 In my transition from construction retirement to literature I had already decided to just drive it until it quit, and then move on.
 So here it is, no longer worth the cost of keeping.
 I sign the title over to settle up with the wrecking company, and I’m moving on.